Physical Geography BSc (Hons) pathway

 Geospatial Data Science develops advanced skills for handling, analysing and visualising geospatial data including the use of geographical information systems, remotely sensed data, scripting and programming and an understanding of data quality issues and metadata.
 It builds upon skills developed during the ‘Geographical Research: Methods and Geomatics’ module at Level 5 and provides skills highly sought after by employers.

-This module provides you with the opportunity to conduct primary field research to extend their skills in project design and management, team-work, data collection and analysis.
+This module provides you with the opportunity to conduct primary field research to extend your skills in project design and management, team-work, data collection and analysis.
 You will work on projects and in field locations suited to your chosen course/pathway, enabling you to pursue your individual interests.
 Overseas residential and UK-based non-residential options are available.

 This module focuses on developing understanding of past, contemporary and future climate.
 A series of sessions explores palaeoclimate, focusing on the Late Quaternary period, and the techniques used to reconstruct records of climate and environmental change.
 You will gain first-hand experience of analysing and interpreting an unpublished multi-proxy dataset to reconstruct Holocene sub-arctic climate variability.
 This is accompanied by a strand of specialist lectures and seminars which explore the mechanisms and potential impacts of contemporary and future climate change.
 We reflect on recent climate summits and international reports and discuss possible strategies for climate change mitigation and adaptation.